santiago-webdev/Zettelpy/README.md

 *Check the dependencies below first, they will eventually change, I just need to think how to.
 Maybe I'll add a config file, but not for now.*

-You can delete the repo because the program gets installed locally on .local/lib/python3.9/site-packages/
+You can either delete the repo because the program gets installed locally on .local/lib/python3.9/site-packages/ with this command:
 ```bash
 pip install .
 ```

-To update it.
+And to update it.
 ```bash
 pip install --upgrade .
 ```

-Use the repo as the install directory, just git pull each time you want to update.
+Or use the repo as the install directory, just git pull each time you want to update.
 ```bash
 pip install -e .
 ```

-Install python requirements, and then check the dependencies
+Then install python requirements, and then check the dependencies
 ```bash
 pip install -r requirements.txt
 ```